Have you ever felt like the story of your life was a hopeless opus?

 But what if you just heard the reason erupt inside?
 Would you even trust yourself?

-Answer this: Have you already heard an answer or a possibility, but silenced the voice dreaming within?
+i.
+Answer this: Have you already heard an answer or a possibility, but silenced the voice dreaming to sing its song?

 A clear answer can be terrifying because immediate change is often required, and this choice to change breeds uncertainty, so the unknown becomes an inevitable antagonist that One must face.

-But it seems many people already have an idea of why they are here – except they turn away from the answer because fear is a real monster.
+But it seems many people already have an idea of why they are here–except they turn away from the answer because fear is more than an invisible monster.

 Do you want to take a run at writing, editing, producing, and directing the story of your life?